charmed-kubernetes/charm-kubernetes-control-plane/README.md

 or operators.
 For more information please refer to the concept guide in the [getting started guide](https://kubernetes.io/docs/home/).

-This charm is an encapsulation of the Kubernetes master processes and the operations to run on any cloud for the entire lifecycle of the cluster.
+This charm is an encapsulation of the Kubernetes control plane processes and the operations to run on any cloud for the entire lifecycle of the cluster except for etcd, which is available in a separate charm.

 This charm is built from other charm layers using the Juju reactive framework.
-The other layers focus on specific subset of operations making this layer specific to operations of Kubernetes master processes.
+The other layers focus on specific subset of operations making this layer specific to operations of Kubernetes control-plane processes.

 # Charmed Kubernetes